Britain announces new aviation sanctions against Russia | Business

 - United Kingdom

-Britain unveiled on Wednesday new aviation sanctions giving it the power to detain any Russian aircraft and banning exports of aviation or space-related goods to Russia.
+Britain unveiled new aviation sanctions on Wednesday which give the power to detain any Russian aircraft and ban exports of aviation or space-related goods to Russia, saying it had already impounded one plane.

-Britain will also strengthen its ban on Russian aircraft, making it a criminal offence for any to fly or land in the United Kingdom.
-The ban includes any aircraft owned, operated or chartered by anyone connected with Russia or designated individuals or entities, and will include the power to detain any aircraft owned by persons connected with Russia, the Foreign Office said in a statement.
+The measures to strengthen action against Russian aircraft mean it is a criminal offense for any to fly or land in the United Kingdom.
+The ban includes any aircraft owned, operated, or chartered by anyone connected with Russia or designated individuals or entities, and will include the power to detain any aircraft owned by persons connected with Russia, the Foreign Office said in a statement.

+Transport minister Grant Shapps said one aircraft had already been impounded while further investigations were carried out.
+The Telegraph newspaper reported that the private jet was linked to a friend of Russian billionaire Roman Abramovich.
+"We know that it isn't a Russian company that holds the aircraft, it's rather a Luxembourg registered aircraft.
+We are carrying out further checks before releasing it," Shapps told LBC radio.

-The new measures would also prevent aviation and space related exports including insurance and re-insurance.
+The new sanctions will also prevent aviation and space-related exports including insurance and re-insurance.
 This will mean cover is withdrawn on existing policies and British-based insurers and reinsurers will be unable to pay claims on existing policies in these sectors, the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)